-In this course you will deepen your knowledge of the Windows registry and Log Analysis through the use of the main free tools of computer forensics in order to reconstruct in detail the user’s activities.
-You will gain a new level of knowledge of the very principles of the functioning of both Windows Registry and Logging.
+In this course you will deepen your knowledge of the Windows registry and log analysis through the use of the main free tools of computer forensics in order to reconstruct the user's activities in detail.
+You will gain a new level of knowledge of the very principles of both Windows Registry and Logging.

 The very practical approach can be used both for understanding the principles behind the automated analysis carried out by the industry's most popular forensics suite, both to deepen the level of detail, thanks to the gained knowledge, and interpretation of the artifacts generated by the system.

 No matter what stage of your career you're at, the skills learned here will serve you well in the future.
 At the end of the course, you will be able to conduct a fully valid and thorough expert forensic investigation in a Windows environment through the use of only freeware tools.

 - The topics covered in the course are the basis of the Windows forensics.
 Therefore it is possible to approach both the most expert subjects who will find useful insights in relation to the information contained in the system registry and in the logs, and the neophytes who, through the use of simple but absolutely professional tools, can understand the Windows OS mechanisms.